Almond cultivation in California: Waste products

 In the 2015/2016 crop year, the California almond industry produced over 1.5 e6MT of hulls and over 0.5 e6MT of shells.
 Historically, these byproducts have been used for livestock feed and bedding, or as fuel for cogeneration plants.
 However, declining demand for these uses combined with an increasing supply of almonds has created a mismatch.
 The Almond Board of California, an industry association, has researched ways to incorporate almond byproducts into other industries such as food, automotive, and pharmaceuticals.

 One possible use investigated by the Board is feedstock for bioenergy.
 For example, biochar made from almond shells can be integrated into automobile and plane tires, allowing them to better resist changing temperatures.
 Biochar can also be used to make stronger, biodegradable plastic goods such as garbage bags and flower pots.

 A similar sustainability initiative has been "whole orchard recycling".
 At the end of their productive life, whole almond trees are ground up and the remains are integrated back into the soil, which retains the tree's nutrients.
 This process also increases the soil's ability to hold water.

 Pests

 Ferrisia gilli is an economically significant pest of almond in California.
 F. gilli was formerly known as a California population of F. virgata (the striped mealybug), only being studied sufficiently to recognize that it is distinguishable from F. virgata due to its severe impact on pistachio and almond in this state.
 Xanthomonas pruni (syn.
 X. campestris pv. pruni, syn.
 X. arboricola pv. pruni) was unknown here until detection in Sacramento and northern San Joaquin Valley in the spring of 2013.
 Amyelois transitella (the misnamed navel orangeworm) is one of the worst pests of this crop here.
 Because larvae are unable to bore through the hull, early adults oviposit into the previous year's fallen wasted almonds (mummies) and then attack the new crop in mid-June or early July when the hulls split.
-As of 2020 NOW losses have no clear year-over-year or per-cultivar trends due to the great importance of overwintering, and the great variability of overwintering suitability of mummies by year and cultivar.